guilhermesilveira/generativemagic/README.md

 - catalog magical movements
 - create a computer understandable lexicon of magical effects, routines and acts
 - generate control out of randomness by using computer vision
-- generate control out of uncontrolled effects by placing boundaries on movements
+- generate control out of uncontrolled effects using constraint programming and simultations
 - generate control out of randomness
 - slowly get to know and control an entire set of items (i.e. cards) as they are revealed, "re-sequencing" live
 - create improvisation for beginners, using techniques that they already master
 - generating NLP based excuses for non-natural movements in magic

-## How to begin using it?
+## How to use it?

-- Explore the examples directory (or)
-- Contact your favorite magician who uses GenerativeMagic
+If you want to perform an effect generated with GenerativeMagic, talk to its creator.
+If you want to generate an effect, check the examples(https://github.com/guilhermesilveira/generativemagic/tree/main/examples).
+For other enquiries, contact us.

 ## It looks like you want control of the cards?

-Yes and no. Once the computer knows the current state of the deck, it has the power to guide the magician.
-So even a shuffled deck can be spread, recognized using - for instance - computer vision and we start the process of generation.

-## Can I use with shuffled decks?
+### Can I use with shuffled decks?

+Yes.
+Even a real random shuffled deck can be used with GenerativeMagic.
-Yes, use computer vision or any other approach to encode the current shuffled deck into the generative process.
+You can use tools such as computer vision to recognize the new order.
+Or controlled real shuffles and real cuts to know the random output.

-## Is this restricted to card magic?
+### Is this restricted to card magic?

 So far the implementation is done based on card effects.
 Simple and gaffed cards can be used.
 Stacked, memorized, shuffled.

-Anyone can jump in and add support to other props.

-## Is this also a library for creating magic apps?
+### Is this also a library for creating magic apps?

 No and yes.
 GenerativeMagic will help you create something new, and then make use of that.

-## What is runtime/showtime?
+### What is runtime/showtime?

-In computer science we say runtime is when the program is running.
-However, GenerativeMagic will run before the show to set up the presentation and also during the show.
+GenerativeMagic will run before the show to set up the presentation and also during the show.
+Before the show is the *discovery time* and the second one is *showtime*.
+Generation and simulations can happen in both situations.
-We make the distinction of those two performance moments by using the words *setup time* and *showtime*.
-Setup time is not the best word, suggestions are welcome.

-## Can you explain me how it works?
+### Can you explain me how it works?

-Magic effects are often taught and sold as fixed effects, but most of them are parameterized.
+Magic effects are often taught and sold as fixed effects, limited by the magicians culturas boundaries, such as language, nationality, country etc. But most of them are parameterized.
 Those parameters come from a parameter space (the feasible region) which can be either explored to find new magic, or to control the effect's output.